 Diverse Experience: Our training team brings significant real-life experience and expertise in law enforcement.
 Our instructors have held a wide variety of positions including department division command, SWAT team leader, academy instructors, state-wide training coordinator, CSI investigator, detective, FTO, PTO to name a few.
 Our training staff has experiences in larger metropolitan agencies, smaller departments, and sheriff's departments.

 Training Expertise: Training for Transfer instructors have a wide scope of experience in training law enforcement personnel in many disciplines.
 These include skills areas such as firearms, arrest control, and defensive tactics; also specialty topics such as sniper skills, dynamic entry tactics, use of force decisions, and street survival methods.
 They have significant time as trainers in basic operations such as report writing, FTO/PTO, interviewing skills, and legal footing, and have written hundreds of training plans, manuals, courses, and instructional aids.
-Importantly, our staff has many years experience in providing training to fellow instructors and training unit managers.
-Bringing these experiences as actual trainers in law enforcement disciplines allows our staff to focus on providing fellow trainers with advanced skills that matter.
+Importantly, our staff has many years of experience in providing training to fellow instructors and training unit managers.
+These experiences as actual trainers in law enforcement disciplines allows our staff to focus on providing fellow trainers with advanced skills that matter.

-Focused Skills Development: Training for Transfer instructors focus on providing skills and techniques which efficiently and effectively address real-life issues with practical and proven techniques.
+Focused Skills Development: Training for Transfer instructors focus on providing training skills and techniques which efficiently and effectively address real-life issues with practical and proven techniques.
 Each class is designed to provide specific skills, but also allows for addressing individual issues trainers may face.
-Our curriculum undergo frequent review and revision to assure up-to-date instruction is provided.
-The instructors make sure classes are highly interactive and realistically address needs of those attending.
+Our curriculum undergoes frequent review and revision to ensure that up-to-date instruction is provided.
+The instructors are dedicated to creating highly interactive classes that realistically address the needs of those attending.

 Our Instructor Team includes: